-For loans processed by the Seller (or originating lender) through the Loan Advisor Suite[®] (LCA[®] and LPA[®]) that meet certain eligibility requirements, Freddie Mac will not exercise certain remedies with respect to the Seller's representations and warranties.
-However, Freddie Mac has not changed its guidelines related to appraisal review, and National MI requires a full appraisal review irrespective of the LCA[®] findings.
+For loans processed by the Seller (or originating lender) through the Loan Advisor Suite (LCA and LPA) that meet certain eligibility requirements, Freddie Mac will not exercise certain remedies with respect to the Seller's representations and warranties.
+National MI requires a full appraisal review irrespective of the LCA findings.